ksturner/bun-elysiajs-vite-sveltekit/README.md

 ### Why SvelteKit ?

-Svelte is such a clean, fast and reactive way to make web sites.
+Svelte is such a clean, fast and reactive way to make the frontend for web sites.
 SvelteKit brings routing, SSR, and a framework to Svelte to deal with many common web frontend needs.
+While SvelteKit doesn't require Bun or ElysiaJS, the addition of those means a faster service with more capabilities (websockets, for example) than without.

 ## System Requirements